-Only about 59 million tonnes or 8% of total world production is traded internationally, excluding intra-EU trade.
-Dairy trade volumes increased by 10% from 2010 to 2011.
+Only about 62 million tonnes or 8% of total world production is traded internationally, excluding intra-EU trade.
+Dairy trade volumes increased by 8% from 2011 to 2012.
 Solid economic development in various areas resulted in the increase in demand.
 The share of key exporting countries in the total global dairy trade is shown in Figure 8.
-New Zealand and the European Union are the main exporters of dairy products at 26% share each.
+New Zealand and the European Union are the main exporters of dairy products.
 New Zealand's share of total exports increased while the EU's share decreased.
 The top four exporting countries had a share of 80% in total trade in 2000.
-While the top fours' total exports increased, their share of total exports decreased to 72%.
+While the top fours' total exports increased, their share of total exports decreased to 73%.

-Figure 8: Share of key exporting countries in total dairy trade, 2000 - 2011
+Figure 8: Share of key exporting countries in total dairy trade, 2000, 2012

 Source: IDF Bull.
-458/2012
+470/2013